Last Updated on March 12, 2026 by Emma Fajcz | Published: March 18, 2020

 Abakando is off the tourist trail, not usually busy and open all Mondays (the usual day off for restaurants in our city) to ensure a feast for the senses every day of the week.

-7. Narru: For Clams in Green Sauce
+5. Narru: Clams in Green Sauce

 Are you planning on popping the question or do you want to impress your date?
-Recently relocated Narru is hands down the right choice for a high-end experience.
+Narru is hands down the right choice for a high-end experience.
 This acclaimed restaurant has just reopened in front of the Buen Pastor Cathedral.

 We’ll go back to basics with two classic Basque dishes: clams in green sauce and the renowned kokotxas.
 Trust them with their wine selection to round out your heavenly experience.
 Can we get an amen?